-Netflix's Self Made: Inspired by the Life of Madam C.J.
-Walker
+Netflix's Self Made: Inspired by the Life of Madam C. J. Walker

-Lafayette 148 New York Leather Moto Jacket
+Madame C. J. Walker Netflix; Lafayette 148 New York Leather Moto Jacket

-The Netflix mini-series titled, Self-Made: Inspired by the Life of Madame Walker – the portrayal focuses on Walker’s trailblazing experiences starting in the early 1900s and ending at her upstate New York mansion.
+The Netflix mini-series titled Self-Made: Inspired by the Life of Madame Walker – the portrayal focuses on Walker’s trailblazing experiences starting in the early 1900s and ending at her upstate New York mansion.

 J. Crew Faux Leather Pleated Skirt

-Every Black girl knows of Madame C. J. Walker as the first African American millionairess.
-The Netflix four-part limited series scratches the surface of the entrepreneur’s resilience and innovation in developing her “Madame C.J.
-Walker’s Wonderful Hair Grower.”
+Every Black girl knows Madame C. J. Walker as one of the first African American millionaires.
+The Netflix four-part limited series scratches the surface of the entrepreneur’s resilience and innovation in developing her “Madame C. J. Walker’s Wonderful Hair Grower.”

-Netflix's New Mini Series on Madame C.J.
-Walker
+Netflix's New Mini Series on Madame C. J. Walker

 Annie Malone; Fashionphile Chanel Tweed Flap Bag, Lafayette 148 Leather Moto Jacket